Contributed to our organization by a Satanic Red Comrade

 the pale?"
 Her crime: singing.
 She didn't sing anything irreligious or nonconformist

 at all.
 This is documented in Robbins' Encyclopedia of Witchcraft and Demonology.
-And

 speaking for Voltaire, some say: Yes, just like the Chevalier de la Barre (a teenager)